Zenith-the-realest/school-vault/Notes/The Prelude - Context.md

 ## Why did Wordsworth include stealing a boat?

-The extract of the poem begins with the speaker of the poem
+The extract of the poem begins with the speaker of the poem stealing a boat.
+This is because